RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

+MY PERSONAL QUOTE: "CREATIVITY is a Function of TIME....SKILL is the repeated use of CREATIVITY." -Brian MacFarlane Daily Quotes:
 - 2025-11-06: "As our island of knowledge grows, so does the shore of our ignorance." – John Archibald Wheeler
 - 2025-11-07: "Man cannot discover new oceans unless he has the courage to lose sight of the shore." -André Gide
 - 2025-11-10: "Honestly, if you're given the choice between Armageddon or tea, you don't say 'what kind of tea?'" -Neil Gaiman